A Q&A on C-Section Recovery and Diastasis Recti with Allison Romero, doctor of physical therapy and pelvic floor specialist

 Learn more about corsets, binders, and baby-wearing here.

 In the end, recovering from a C-section and returning to daily activities following birth may seem daunting.
-But with support, guidance, and therapeutic exercise, you’ll be on your way to restoring core strength & function and feeling confident and empowered in your skin.
+But with support, guidance, and therapeutic exercise, you’ll be on your way to restoring core strength & function and feeling confident and empowered in your own skin.
 Check out our EMbody Surgical Recovery Path to get started.